Aargh! Just when you need it, it lets you down. Anyhow, you are in the right place, this post will show you how to get the juice flowing again.

 - Can Carburetor cleaner

-You’ll find all these tools here on the “Generator maintenance tools page”.
-You’ll find a video covering gas bowl cleaning here, it’s a lawnmower carburetor but the process is the same.
+You’ll find all these tools here on the “Generator maintenance tools page.”
+You’ll find a video covering gas bowl cleaning here.
+It’s a lawnmower carburetor, but the process is the same.

 When removing the gas bowl, the gas bowl gasket may or may not come off with the bowl.
 I advise not disturbing the bowl seal if possible.
-Removing them may distort their shape which causes bowl leaks.
+Removing them may distort their shape, which causes bowl leaks.
 If this happens, and sometimes it just does, you’ll need to replace the bowl seal.

 The removal process looks like this: